-“SHHHH!”
-I hissed, flapping my hands frantically - which is just great, really, because we all know how much boys love outbursts of epilepsy.
-My heart felt like it was trying to lunge out of my chest; every beat was a thunder clap.
+“Shhh!”
+I hissed, flapping my hands spastically — because we all know how much boys love outbursts of epilepsy — as the reality of what was happening sunk its hooks into me.
+My heart felt like it was trying to lunge out of my chest, every beat a thunder clap.

-Potter’s annoyed glare fell right off his face as he realized what was happening.
+Potter’s annoyed glare had fallen right off his face as he, too, began to realize what the severity of the situation.
 We stared at each other with wide, panicked eyes, me crouched on the bed like a hunted animal and him in a heap on the hardwood floor.

 Come on, Agatha, talk.

 “Er — just a minute!”
-I winced right after the words left my mouth.
-A strangulation victim could have spoken more clearly than I just did.
+I winced as the words left my mouth, knowing full well a strangulation victim could have enunciated more clearly than I just did.
 You could barely make out my voice, it was so swaddled in panic.
-Also, the fact that my heart was lodged somewhere in my esophagus right now didn’t seem to be helping.
+The fact that my heart was currently lodged somewhere in my esophagus wasn't helping, either.

-Potter shot me a weird glance, looking thoroughly snogged with his hair sticking all up in the back.
+Potter shot me a weird look, his hair sticking up in little tufts towards the back of his head.
 “You knit?” he mouthed, like stranger things haven’t happened, and annoyance flared inside me.

-“Is that what you’re concerned with right now?”
-I hissed back, voice barely a whisper.
+“Is that what you’re preoccupied with right now?”
+I hissed back.
+"Is that really your big take-away here?"

-Potter dropped his mouth open to reply, eyes flashing with the promise that he was about to say something very sarcastic, when Dom knocked again and we both flinched.
+Potter dropped his mouth to give his reply, eyes flashing with the promise that it was about be very sarcastic, when Dom rapped on the door once more and we both flinched.

 “Alright, that’s it!”
 I heard Dom declare, and I froze.
 “I’m coming in — ”